Home Owner Grants

-The home owner grant threshold is $1.6 million for the 2017 tax year.
+The home owner grant threshold is $1,650,000 for the 2018 tax year.
 If the residential value or partitioned value of a property is over the threshold, the grant amount is reduced by $5 for each $1,000 of value over the threshold.

 The threshold is reviewed each year as part of the provincial budget process.